Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 ### Single Artifact

-- A MAP SHALL comprise a single container meeting the minimum requirements set forth by this document.
+- A MAP SHALL comprise a single container, meeting the minimum requirements set forth by this document.
 - A MAP SHALL be a containerized application to maximize the portability of its application.

 ### Self-Describing